OSGConnect/connectbook/client-install-user.md

 load the `connect-client` module_.
 This ensures that dependencies are handled internally.
 To reduce unnecessary module loads, be sure not to load unnecessary modules before installing.
 You may wish to hand-edit the modulefile to ensure that only true dependencies are listed.
+Search for `module load` in the installed modulefile.

 # Without environment modules